 - Expert positioning: provide value with great content that is shared consistently

-If you are new to LinkedIn or haven’t given it much attention lately, you will want to update your profile with a current and professional photo, work experience, background photo, headline, summary as well as a customized URL.
+If you are new to using LinkedIn for mortgage or haven’t given it much attention lately, you will want to update your profile with a current and professional photo, work experience, background photo, headline, summary as well as a customized URL.
 The URL should look something like: linkedin.com/in/yourfullname.

 The profile headline, in turn, should be instantly recognizable, short and concise.
 By default, the headline is your current employment position; however, you can customize it to demonstrate your expertise or vision for your role.
 Sum up your specialty or approach succinctly and support the professional brand you’re cultivating.